wintoncode/Winton.DomainModelling.Abstractions/README.md

 ## Results

+### `Result<TData>`

-`Result<TData>` represents the result of a domain operation that returns data of type `TData`.
+Represents the result of a domain operation that returns data of type `TData`.
 It is an abstract type with exactly two concretions: `Success` and `Failure`.
 It is a specialisation of the more generic `Either` type found in functional programming and is inspired by Scott Wlaschin's Railway Oriented Programming in F#.

 It should be used whenever a domain operation may fail, but where that failure mode is a known part of the domain model.
 For example, consider a domain operation that looks up an adult written without the use of `Result`.